 - Experiment and practice: Get a feel for how different tools affect the material.
 Practice cutting, poking and dragging tools across a sheet of clay.
 Experiment with techniques to learn how to build up clay, connect pieces and add details.

-- Start with simple, contained shapes: More advanced sculptors make clay figures with extended limbs by adding clay to armatures — metal wire structures that support the clay's weight.
+- Start with simple, contained shapes: Are you wondering how to make a figure with clay?
+More advanced sculptors make clay figures with extended limbs by adding clay to armatures — metal wire structures that support the clay's weight.
 Before attempting a complex figurine that requires balance and support, begin with simpler projects.
 Once you've had time to practice basic techniques, you can apply those skills to armatured creations.

 - Pick an easy starter project: Numerous first-time clay projects are beautiful and easy to make!
 Flat-backed relief sculptures only have details on the front side, reducing the need to accommodate weight or balance.
 Recommended beginner projects include earrings, marbled beads, magic wands, keychains, vases and ring dishes.